 This report seeks Council approval to enter into a new rent-free licence and operating agreement for the Cameron Children's Centre with the Purpose Society.
 The operator will continue to be responsible for the same terms and conditions and financial operations of the child care centre as set out in the previous agreement see Attachment 2 - Roles and Responsibilities.

-Re: Renewal of the Licence and Operating Agreement for the Cameron Children's Centre

 The Purpose Society is a BC registered non-profit society that celebrated its 30th Anniversary in 2013.
 In addition to the Cameron Children's Centre the Society also operates the City owned Madison and Yukon Crescent Children's Centre and the Rosser Preschool and Kitchener Schoolaged Care children's services located on Burnaby School District property.